Harry Potter Filming Locations in Lacock

 How much does it cost to walk around Lacock Village?

-Lacock Village is owned by the National Trust and aside from the cost of parking (which is free to members), the village is free to walk around.
+Lacock Village is owned by the National Trust and aside from the cost of parking (which is free for National Trust members), the village is completely free to walk around.

-Where are the Lacock Village Harry Potter Filming locations?
+Where are the Harry Potter Filming locations in Lacock Village?

-Such a pretty village is naturally the ideal location for J.K Rowling’s Budleigh Babberton.Ā
+Such a pretty village is naturally the ideal location for J.K Rowling’s Budleigh Babberton

 Below, we’ll tell you which locations were used in the filming of the Harry Potter films and what to look out for.